© Barbara Aumüller

 – World management –

-Important productions in 2022/23 included Alexander von Zemlinsky’s Florentine Tragedy at Deutsche Oper Berlin, in which he sang Guido Bardi, as well as the new production of Die Meistersinger von Nürnberg at Frankfurt Opera and that of the Budapest Wagner Days in June 2023, where AJ was heard as Walther von Stolzing.
+Important productions in 2022/23 included Zemlinsky’s Florentine Tragedy at Deutsche Oper Berlin, in which he sang Guido Bardi, as well as the new production of Die Meistersinger von Nürnberg at Frankfurt Opera and that of the Budapest Wagner Days in June 2023, where AJ Gluecker could be heard as Walther von Stolzing.
 He also returned to the Teatro del Maggio Musicale Fiorentino and the Macerata Opera Festival in Beethoven’s 9th Symphony conducted by Zubin Mehta.

-AJ Glueckert had made his house debut at the Maggio Musicale in this piece under Maestro Mehta in the 2021/22 season, and had also returned there as Tenor/Bacchus in Strauss’ Ariadne auf Naxos conducted by Daniele Gatti.
-At the Deutsche Oper Berlin, he given his debut in the opera Antikrist.
+AJ Glueckert had made his house debut at the Maggio Musicale in this piece under Maestro Mehta in the 2021/22 season, and had also returned there as Bacchus in Strauss’ Ariadne auf Naxos conducted by Daniele Gatti.
+At the Deutsche Oper Berlin, he gave his house debut in the opera Antikrist.

-His role debut as the empeor (Die Frau ohne Schatten) at Dutch National Opera in Amsterdam, planned for the 2019/20 season, was unfortunately cancelled due to the Corona pandemic.
-His important role debut as Lohengrin at the Tiroler Festspiele Erl as well as concerts with the Budapest Festival Orchestra under Iván Fischer (Ariadne auf Naxos/ Bacchus) in Vicenza and with the Yomiuri Nippon Symphony Orchestra (Beethoven’s 9th Symphony) in Tokyo could fortunately take place despite the pandemic.
+His role debut as the Emperor (Die Frau ohne Schatten) at Dutch National Opera in Amsterdam, planned for the 2019/20 season, was unfortunately cancelled due to the Corona pandemic.
+His important role debut as Lohengrin at the Tyrolian Festival in Erl as well as concerts with the Budapest Festival Orchestra under Iván Fischer (Ariadne auf Naxos/ Bacchus) in Vicenza and with the Yomiuri Nippon Symphony Orchestra (Beethoven’s 9th Symphony) in Tokyo could fortunately take place despite the pandemic.

 In the summer of 2018, he could be heard as Pinkerton in Madama Butterfly at Santa Fe Opera.
 In 2016/17 AJ Glueckert made his Metropolitan Opera debut as Erik in Der fliegende Holländer under the baton of Yannick Nézet-Séguin.
-He made his debut as Bacchus in Ariadne auf Naxos at the Glyndebourne Festival and previously at the Opera Theatre of Saint-Louis.
+He gave his debut at the Glyndebourne Festival as Bacchus in Ariadne auf Naxos, a role that he had previously sung at the Opera Theatre of Saint-Louis.
 He made his role debut as Don José in Carmen with Pittsburgh Opera in 2015.
 At Philadelphia Opera and Minnesota Opera, he sang in the world premiere of Kevin Puts’ Silent Night.

-In concert, AJ Glueckert has collaborated with the Utah Symphony and the Santa Clara and Sacramento Symphony Orchestras, among others.
+In concert, AJ Glueckert has collaborated with the Utah Symphony, the Santa Clara and Sacramento Symphony Orchestra and others.

-As a former Adler Fellow and participant in the Merola Opera Program, AJ Glueckert has special ties to San Francisco Opera.
+As a former Adler Fellow and alumnus of the Merola Opera Program, AJ Glueckert has special ties to San Francisco Opera.
 He was also part of the Santa Fe Opera and Utah Opera Young Artists programs.
 A graduate of the San Francisco Conservatory of Music, he has twice won regional Metropolitan Opera National Auditions competitions.